polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

    cargo check -p node-template-runtime
    ```

-You can refer to the node template [solution](https://github.com/substrate-developer-hub/substrate-node-template/tree/tutorials/solutions/proof-of-existence) if you get stuck.
+> **_Something not working?_**
+> There is a full Node Template solution [here](https://github.com/substrate-developer-hub/substrate-node-template/tree/tutorials/solutions/proof-of-existence) to use as a reference if you're stuck.
-You can also check the [commit diff](https://github.com/substrate-developer-hub/substrate-node-template/commit/773d72752f3598e5d405b48c6f716f4153c95070#diff-f191d0eb0afa874a64fb9be550a275f957e220b9076c87d4085c2797ca4e310c) to see the exact changes from the base template.
+> Check the [commit diff from the base template](https://github.com/substrate-developer-hub/substrate-node-template/compare/polkadot-v0.9.17...tutorials/solutions/proof-of-existence) for the exact changes built on the `polkadot-v0.9.17` release of the templates.

 ## Build the runtime with your new pallet